Ketovore: a new word in the dictionary! Ketovore is a combination of Keto and Carnivore.

 If you had cold storage in your home, usually a root cellar, you could keep hardy produce over the winter.

-You could also keep apples and winter pears, like Anjou.
+Veggies that keep well in cold storage are mostly root vegetables like potatoes and carrots.
+You could also keep hardy apples and winter pears, like Anjou.

 So the idea of having a salad during a snow storm is something new for the 20th and 21st centuries.